 The Spring Economic Development Toolbox

-This yearly event will be held on Thursday, May 23, 2019, at the Crowne Plaza Lansing West Hotel in Lansing, Michigan.
+This yearly event will be held on Friday, May 6, 2022, at the Crowne Plaza Lansing West, Lansing

 This event has sessions on a variety of components for economic development success: new tools and programs, updates to existing tools and programs, best practices, marketing, unique ideas, skill-building, and leadership.